All Your Bidet FAQs, Answered

 Will my Bio Bidet work with a seat riser?

 If you need a higher toilet, we suggest a comfort-height toilet or a device that raises the toilet from the base instead of adding anything to the top.
 Raising the toilet from the base will not affect the bidet’s functionality in any way.
+For more bathroom safety solutions, check out the Assurance® line from Bemis.

 Using a Bidet